Thomas Shadwell

 Thomas Shadwell (c.
 1642 – 19 November 1692) was an English poet and playwright who was appointed Poet Laureate in 1689.

 Life

 Shadwell was born at either Bromehill Farm, Weeting-with-Broomhill or Santon House, Lynford, Norfolk, and educated at Bury St Edmunds School, and at Gonville and Caius College, Cambridge, which he entered in 1656.
 He left the university without a degree and joined the Middle Temple.
 At the Whig triumph in 1688, he superseded John Dryden as poet laureate and historiographer royal.
 He died at Chelsea on 19 November 1692.
 He was buried in Chelsea Old Church, but his tomb was destroyed by wartime bombing.
 A memorial to him with a bust by Francis Bird survives in Poets' Corner in Westminster Abbey.

 He was married to the actress Anne Shadwell, who appeared in several of his plays.
-They had four children including the playwright Charles Shadwell and John Shadwell, a physician who attended to both Queen Anne and George I.
+They had four children, including the playwright Charles Shadwell and John Shadwell, a physician who attended both Queen Anne and King George I.